 The course Douglas and the members played in 1900 had many similarities to the Fenwick of today.
 On the other hand, the greens were larger and had more square corners, and the grass on them was longer and less uniform than today.

-In 1900, Connecticut Magazine described Fenwick this way: "Some of the hazards are wonderful country roads that have been built along the river and Sound and are made of vast quantities of sand, four times as much as are necessary, with a variety of cacti along the sides.
+Connecticut Magazine described Fenwick this way: "Some of the hazards are wonderful country roads that have been built along the river and Sound and are made of vast quantities of sand, four times as much as are necessary, with a variety of cacti along the sides.
 If this was not enough, sand dunes have been built, ditches have been dug and partly filled with sand and there are artificial bunkers."

 The condition of Fenwick has improved substantially since those days, but there are some traits that have been here since the course opened and are the defining characteristics of the course such as the berms on the second, fourth and sixth holes, small greens, wide hole corridors and firm fairways and greens.